MicrosoftDocs/windows-dev-docs/windows-apps-src/maps-and-location/elements-of-map-style-sheet.md

 ---
-description: Learn about using map style sheets to define the appearance of maps, including those displayed in a Windows Store application's MapControl.
+description: Learn about using map style sheets to define the appearance of maps, such as those displayed in a Windows Store application's MapControl.
 MSHAttr: PreferredLib:/library/windows/apps
 Search.Product: eADQiWindows 10XVcnh
 title: Map style sheet reference